Logic - Overview

 In addition to enabling the orchestration of the ingestion and transforms of an entire data pipeline, Logic Rivers have a few 'tricks up their sleeve' that make for the user-friendly development of dynamic and generic data processes.

 Logic Rivers provide the ability to store data values into variables and use them throughout the workflow.
+Variables can be stored as River specific Variables or Global Variables.

 In addition to containers allowing for organization and grouping of logic steps, they can be used as a mechanism for looping or adding conditional logic to your river.
 Since the variable values themselves are recalculated every time the river runs, it is a truly dynamic way to develop a data pipeline.